DhanushThumanapally/FrontEnd-Dojo/README.md

-# jsBin-Clone
+# FrontEnd-Dojo

-JS Bin Clone is a web development debugging tool.
+FrontEnd-Dojo is a beginner friendly web development tool

-## What can JS Bin Clone do?
+## What can FrontEnd-Dojo do?

 * Write code and get a full preview in real-time
 * Debug JavaScript, HTML or CSS effectively